thanhqt2002/PartialTSW/README.md

 ## Acknowledgments

-Our codebase is based upon works on Partial Optimal Transport and Tree-Sliced Wasserstein.
+Our codebase is based on work in Partial Optimal Transport and Tree-Sliced Wasserstein, including [Db-TSW](https://github.com/Fsoft-AIC/DbTSW) and [NonlinearTSW](https://github.com/thanhqt2002/NonlinearTSW).

 ## Citation